sriramrokkam/k8s-training/sample-app/exercise_03_app.md

           requests:
             memory: 800Mi
 ```

 - The missing environment variables in the snippet are `SPRING_DATASOURCE_URL` and `SPRING_DATASOURCE_PASSWORD`.

 - We also add a specific resource request for this app.
 The default memory-limit in each namespace is 500Mi which is not enough for a spring boot application.
 We request 800Mi and allow an increase to 1G of Memory to be consumed by each pod.

 - When you are ready with the specification of the **Deployment** save it under the filename `fortune-cookies.yaml` and call `kubectl apply -f fortune-cookies.yaml` to create the **Deployment** `fortune-cookies`.

-- After successful creation of the **Deployment** check, if the Pod starts properly and runs withouth issues.
+- After successful creation of the **Deployment** check, if the Pod starts properly and runs without issues.
 You can use `kubectl get | describe | logs` commands.

 ## Step 3: Service & Ingress